-The case
+The Case

-By 2015, 18 tourist routes will have been prepared as new tourist attractions, of which Geiranger-Trollstigen is one of them.
-In addition to the driving experience and the natural environment, an enhancement of the experience is at centre stage, which the project description underlines: "The tourists' experiences of the scenery and cultural landscape are intended to be genuine and unique, where the original scenery is embellished with traces of our time through innovative architecture, art and design" (Berre and Lysholm 2008, p.
+By 2015, 18 tourist routes in Norway will have been prepared as new tourist attractions, of which Geiranger-Trollstigen is one.
+In addition to the driving experience and the natural environment, the project description emphasizes an enhancement of the experience: "The tourists' experiences of the scenery and cultural landscape are intended to be genuine and unique, where the original scenery is embellished with traces of our time through innovative architecture, art and design" (Berre and Lysholm 2008, p.
 10).
-The project is the largest public tourism project in Norway so far, with a budget of more than 258 million Euros for the period of 2002-2015.
-The money is allocated for improving journeys, developing rest areas, parking places with activities and experiences, and more.
-The elements that the project expects other actors to provide include activities and experiences, as well as food, accommodation, and hospitality.
-The Norwegian Public Roads Administration has the responsibility for the project management in cooperation with two architectural committees comprising architects, landscape architects, and artists.
+The project is the largest public tourism project in Norway to date, with a budget of more than 258 million Euros for the period of 2002-2015.
+The money is allocated to improve journeys by developing rest areas, parking places with activities and experiences and additional facilities.
+The elements that the project leaders expect other actors to provide include activities and experiences, as well as food, accommodation and hospitality.
+The Norwegian Public Roads Administration is responsible for the project management in cooperation with two architectural committees comprised of architects, landscape architects and artists.

-The National tourist route Geiranger/Trollstigen was chosen for the following reasons.
-(1) It combines nature, architecture, design, and art at the viewpoints and at the tourism businesses (e.g., cafeterias and accommodation).
+The Geiranger-Trollstigen National Tourist Route was chosen for the following reasons: (1) it combines nature, architecture, design, and art at the viewpoints and tourism businesses (e.g., cafeterias and accommodation).
 Both the cafeteria and the viewpoint at Trollstigen have received much international attention.
-One of the hotels along the route, Juvet Landscape Hotel, has won a number of awards because of the distinctive architecture and location.
-(2) This route is an example of cooperation between public and private actors in the marketing and innovational processes.
-(3) The route with Trollstigen, a natural attraction, is the second-most visited nature-based attraction in Norway that draws about 600 000 visitors during the summer season.
-This route attracts both international and domestic visitors, and the segments are composed of a combination of independent and individual round-trip tourists, mountain tourists, and organized cruise tourists.
+One of the hotels along the route, the Juvet Landscape Hotel, has won a number of awards because of its distinctive architecture and location; (2) this route is an example of cooperation between public and private actors in the marketing and innovational processes; (3) the route to Trollstigen, a natural attraction, is the secondmost visited nature-based attraction in Norway, and it draws approximately 600,000 visitors during the summer season.
+This route attracts both international and domestic visitors, and the segments are composed of a combination of independent round-trip tourists, mountain tourists, and organized cruise tourists.